liuandy1207/Handbooks/PythonHandbook.md

 ### Slicing
 Access a subset of a string or a list. <br>

+> STRINGS are IMMUTABLE, so slice reassignment is not permitted.
 > You can slice from the end to the start with negative indexing. -1 is the last index.

 ```Python